alekswael/assignment1-simple-image-search-alekswael/README.md

   --image IMAGE    Name of the image you want to compare to the rest of the images in the folder
 ```

-When running the script, the default values are ``--folder flowers --image image_0001.jpg``.
+When running the script, the default argument values are ``--folder flowers --image image_0001.jpg``.

 ### Example output from running script
 ```